I've Spent More Than 300 Hours in the Deep-Sea Twilight Zone

 It’s controlled chaos, I guess.
 We can’t be far away from one another, but can’t be bumping into ourselves, either.
 We try to catch anything we’re interested in bringing back to the surface.
 For fish, since they’ve spent their whole lives down there, we have decompression chambers that we put them in and then seal at that depth.
 Then we send them back to the surface.
 Support divers collect the chambers, and they slowly decompress the fish over days, not hours.
 For us, after the 10 to 15 minutes of catching specimens, we begin to slowly swim back up to the surface.
 That process takes us seven hours.

-On the way up, we stop every 3 metres, with each stop lasting longer.
+On the way up, we stop every 10 feet, with each stop lasting longer.
 The first would be one or two minutes, the last at ten feet below the surface is like two-and-a-half hours.
-When we get to 30 metres, support divers usually bring cameras and gear we can use to research those depths.
+When we get to 100 feet, support divers usually bring cameras and gear we can use to research those depths.
 We take pictures, survey bleached corral, conduct fish surveys where we just count the fish—anything to keep us occupied.
 For 95 to 98 percent of our dives, we swim down along the wall of a reef until we reach the depth we want, so there are things to explore going back up.

 After the dive, I’m exhausted and hungry.
 Some divers eat underwater, but I don’t like it because there’s always salt that comes in and that makes me more thirsty.
 Those divers eat bananas or apples, anything that doesn’t dissolve underwater.
 To do so, they turn their head down.
 If you open your mouth with your head vertically, water comes in.
 But if you turn your head down, there’s an air pocket in your mouth.
 There will be some water, but it won’t be completely wet.